zschmidt/sample-invoice-app/README.md

 Welcome to the sample-invoice-app!
 Generally, this project is one that allows a user to make and pay invoices via a React front end and an express.js backend.
 This repository has three main directories as follows:

 * `shared`: This houses the common data models, `Invoice` and `Payment`.
-It allowed me to now have to maintain them in both the front and backends
+It allowed me to not have to maintain them in both the front and backends

 * `backend`: This is the express.js server